 Do you know if your small business is affected by the New Hampshire Business taxes?
-Because we have no income tax IN New Hampshire, many small business owners often don’t file these tax returns, until several years later when the state comes knocking, and they will.
+Because we have no income tax in New Hampshire, many small business owners often don’t file these tax returns until several years later when the state comes knocking, and they will.

-Also, planning can be extremely difficult with these two taxes, particularly where certain techniques often used in other states will backfire in New Hampshire, partly because New Hampshire does not recognize flow through entities such as S Corporations.
+Also, planning can be extremely difficult with these two taxes, particularly where certain techniques often used in other states will backfire in New Hampshire, partly because New Hampshire does not recognize flow-through entities such as S Corporations.

 If you own a business and have been wondering, does New Hampshire have an income tax?
 The answer is not crystal clear.
 Although technically there is no statewide business income tax per se, there are taxes for specific types of businesses that equate to the same thing.
 For example, if you own a restaurant, car rental service, or lodging establishment, you will pay sales and use tax.
 The sales and use tax is like a New Hampshire Corporate Income Tax.